selam7/datasciencecoursea/README.md

 # datasciencecoursea
-Data Scientists Toolbox
+Data Scientists Toolbox Course

-Test
+#The purpose
-print(hello world)
+The aim is to test using GitHub to print(hello world)